RosettaCommons/documentation/application_documentation/analysis/PeptiDerive.md

 Authors: Nir London, Barak Raveh, Dana Movshovitz-Attias, Yuval Sadan, Orly Marcu, Ora Schueler-Furman

-The documentation was last updated on Feb 23, 2015, by Yuval Sadan.
+The documentation was last updated on Aug 19, 2018, by Orly Marcu.
 Questions about this documentation should be directed to Ora Furman: (oraf@ekmd.huji.ac.il).

 Code and Demo
 =============